What is it like to move to and live in Prague? To start a new life in a foreign country?

 Also, customer service (or the lack of) remains one of my biggest negatives.
 Don’t expect service with a smile.
 Instead expect stern looks, a lot of huffing and puffing and frowning if you ask for anything that requires any effort on their behalf.
 Although it is getting better (it has improved somewhat since I moved here in 2013), it can certainly dampen your mood.”

-What is the expat community like in Prague?
+What Is the Expat / International Community like in Prague?

-“Prague’s expat community is mostly made up of Americans and EU nationals (there are some British and a lot of Italians!).
+“The expat community is mostly made up of Americans and EU nationals (there are some British and a lot of Italian expats in Prague!).

-I have to say that without the expat community in Prague I don’t think I would have remained in Prague for very long.
-They are always on hand to ask questions on Facebook Groups and Forums for even the silliest of things like where to get your favorite cheese!
+I have to say that without the expat community in Prague I don’t think I would have remained here for very long.
+They are always on hand to ask questions on Facebook Groups and forums for even the silliest of things like where to get your favorite cheese!
 They are very supportive and you’ll find it easy to meet other expats when you live in Prague.
-This group has saved my life, stomach, and mental state numerous times!” – Facebook.com/groups/crowdsauce

 One word of advice though is to make sure you have paperwork for everything and never sign a lease without getting it translated.